Due to the mother-Kitten bond and intimate relationship, kittens learn things faster from their respective mothers than others.

 Due to this reason, the average age for separating kittens from their mother is about 12 weeks old.

 We understand the significance of allowing kitty cats to stay more extended periods with their mother, but it’s essential to separate them after 12 weeks.

-To know how mother cats teach their offspring, let’s see how the mothers teach them essential abilities.
+To know how mother cats teach their offspring, let’s see 7 ways the mothers teach them essential abilities.

 1. Security And Protection

-Mother cats are aware that they may not always be there to defend and protect their kittens.
-Especially after separation, so teaching them how to be safe is essential.
+Especially after separation, mother cats are aware that they may not always be there to defend and protect their kittens.
+So teaching them how to be safe is vital.

 Kittens often feel free and comfortable approaching everyone and anything without being wary of any potential danger.

 While socializing may seem reasonable, the mother cat usually teaches them to be cautious around strangers.

 Mother cats teach their offspring to behave around strange dogs or other cats.